Diluv/Diluv-Website/public/docs/formatting.md

 ## Text

 There are many ways to format simple text.
 This can be done by surrounding the text you wish to format with the special format character.
 The format character will automatically be removed when the text is displayed.
-You can also mix and match multiple text formatts together.
+You can also mix and match multiple text formats together.

 \*Italics Text\* -> _Italics Text_
 \*\*Bold Text\*\* -> **Bold Text**